 On Friday March 29, 2019, we learned from the Provincial Government that our site will be closed with the provincial funding cut-off.
 We were to shut our doors on April 1, 2019 in the midst of the public health crisis.
-We will not send our service users back to the streets where they are at risk of injury and death.
-On Monday April 1st, we will open as usual with our Federal Exemption to provide a supervised injection service.
+That would mean sending our service users back to the streets where they are at risk of injury and death.
+On Monday, April 1st, we opened as usual with a Federal Exemption to provide a supervised injection service.

-You can help save lives: Please contact your MPP.
-Donate Now to keep our OPS open!
+You can help save lives: Donate Now to keep our OPS open!
+And contact your MPP!

 And you can read some stories about the OPS closure and the need for more OPS in Toronto: